Application for a Grant—Individual

 Expected Outcomes Summary

-Type your text directly into the box, or cut and paste it from a document prepared using a word processor.
+Type your text directly into the box, or cut and paste it from a document.
 You may enter only plain, unformatted text—not bold type, italics, script, underscoring, formulas or special characters.
-Your text must not exceed one (1) page on the PDF copy.
+Your text must not exceed one page on the PDF copy.
 Text that exceeds the capacity of the text box will not be displayed when printed.
 Click “Save” and then "Preview" to ensure your text will appear on the form.

-You must attach an electronic copy of your Description of Connection Project.
+You must attach a PDF copy of your Description of Connection Project.
+Before writing your proposal, consult the evaluation criteria in the funding opportunity description.
 Write your proposal in clear, plain language.
 Avoid jargon, acronyms and highly technical terms.

 SSHRC encourages applicants to, if applicable, discuss how project results will be managed, including collection, preservation and sharing.

-It is expected that students, emerging scholars (e.g., postdoctoral fellows and other scholars in similar situations) and/or other highly qualified personnel (e.g., practitioners, subject matter experts, Aboriginal elders, etc.) will meaningfully participate in the proposed initiative(s).
-You must attach an electronic document that clearly describes the specific roles and responsibilities of students, emerging scholars and/or other highly qualified personnel, indicating the work they will be undertaking.
+It is expected that students, emerging scholars (e.g., postdoctoral fellows and other scholars in similar situations) and/or other highly qualified personnel (e.g., practitioners, subject matter experts, Indigenous elders, etc.) will meaningfully participate in the proposed initiative(s).
+Attach a PDF document that clearly describes the specific roles and responsibilities of students, emerging scholars and/or other highly qualified personnel, indicating the work they will be undertaking.

 Consult the Guidelines for Effective Research Training in preparing this section of the application.
 These guidelines will also be provided to reviewers.